puppetlabs/puppetserver-helm-chart/README.md

 ```
 finally set `.Values.singleCA.certificates.existingSecret.puppetserver` and `.Values.singleCA.certificates.existingSecret.puppetdb`.

 Additionnaly, if you use a public certificate authority, you can't use private SAN name, so you have to override puppetdb name with `.Values.singleCA.puppetdb.overrideHostname` (with the full name ie: puppetdb.my.domain)
-define a `ClusterIP` on `.Values.puppetdb.service.clusterIP` & `.values.singleCA.hostAliases` with the same IP

-If you prefer, you can use crl update as cronjob instead of sidecar, if reduce resources utilzation because only 1 pod is running.
+If you prefer, you can use crl update as cronjob instead of sidecar, it reduce resources utilization because only 1 pod is running.
-:warning: but it may not work on cluster with multi zone. that why it's not enable by default
+:warning: it may not work on multi zone cluster. that why it's not enable by default

 ## Horizontal Scaling